-Lead generation landing pages help businesses create strong leads for their products, often under a marketing campaign.
+Lead-generation landing pages help businesses create strong product leads, often under a marketing campaign.

-Here, you have to strike the right balance between the “demand” and “reward” part.
+Here, you must strike the right balance between the “demand” and “reward” parts.

-For example, if you are asking your prospective customers or visitors to leave their email addresses, you need to reward them with something valuable.
+For example, if you ask prospective customers or visitors to leave their email addresses, you need to reward them with something valuable.